go-flutter-desktop/hover/README.md

 hover init github.com/my-organization/simpleApplication
 ```

-This creates the directory `desktop` and adds boilerplate files such as Go code and a default logo.
+This creates the directory `go` and adds boilerplate files such as Go code and a default logo.

 Make sure you have the following
 [main_desktop.dart](https://github.com/go-flutter-desktop/examples/blob/5508a59ff4916fca9c05dfde4929d8848fd2a947/pointer_demo/lib/main_desktop.dart)